ngergs/websrv/README.md

 # websrv

-This is a little webserver implementation using only dependencies from the go standard library (besides testing and logging).
+This is a little webserver implementation bsed on [chi](https://github.com/go-chi/chi).
-The webserver is supposed to serve a folder containing e.g. a static website.
+The webserver is supposed to serve a folder containing e.g. a static website and is suited to serve a SPA.

 The server package contains a collection of http.Handler implementations which may be reused in other projects.
 The filesystem package contains a readonly in-memory-filesystem implementation.